Ddafnoudis/You-and-Tube/README.md

-# You-and-Tube

-Bash scripts that download video or audio formated files from YouTube
+# Download wav files from youtube by using Windows command prompt

+The `win_wav_files` folder contains one script that

+The script ``